If you are looking for an activity that does not require great preparation but will still improve your child’s fine motor skill, here it is.

 Pincer grasp; it is a powerful way to promote sensitive grip between thumb and forefinger.
 This motor skill is required for tasks that require power and dexterity to manage small items by turning coins or pages.

 Hand manipulation; It can be used as a manipulative element to transfer from the palm to the fingertips or vice versa.
 This is a basic skill required in pencil grip and other functional tasks.

 Eye-hand coordination; this skill is a basic fine motor skill required for many functional tasks.
-Managing small items, copying letters and other visual motor skills need this skill.
-Paper clip can be a powerful way to work for enhance this skill area.
+Managing small items, copying letters and other visual-motor skills need this skill.
+A paper clip can be a powerful way to work to enhance this skill area.

 Paper Clips Fine Motor Activities